Private Education Loans

 How to Apply for a Private Educational Loan

-APU will process a private loan from any lending institution, however we have compiled a list of lenders used by APU students in the past three years to assist in your decision.
+APU will process a private loan from any lending institution, however, we have compiled a list of lenders used by APU students in the past three years to assist in your decision.
 To apply for a private loan, select a lender from the list and apply, or feel free to choose another lender who provides education loans and apply via their website.

 A Self-Certification Form (PDF) may be required by your lender before the loan can be processed.
 This form requires information on your cost of attendance and estimated financial assistance.
-If you need help completing this form, contact your Student Account Counselor.
+If you need help completing this form, contact your Student Account Specialist.

 Please note that Azusa Pacific University does not recommend a specific lender or lenders; this list is offered as a way for students to compare their private lending options.
 Employees responsible for processing loans adhere to a strict student loan Code of Conduct.